Aaron-Junker/aaron-junker.github.io/_posts/2021-10-16-Tips for organasing files.md

 ![Visualisatuion](https://user-images.githubusercontent.com/58633848/137578247-ec1e6fd2-1dc3-42df-8ac4-f467504c0803.png)

-Of course you need to deactivate show hidden items.
+Of course, you need to deactivate show hidden items.

 # (4.)
 No files/folders on the desktop